 What are Liver Injuries?

 Because of its size, the liver is the most easily injured abdominal organ in children.
-Located in the right upper area of the abdomen, the liver is right below the diaphragm.
+Located in the upper-right area of the abdomen.
 Most liver injuries are caused by blunt trauma from a car crash, fall, bike wreck or any other activity that causes a hard blow to the abdomen.
 A penetrating liver injury may also result from a gunshot wound or sharp object that tears or cuts the liver.

 The liver is the largest solid organ in the body and is necessary for survival.
-The liver has many jobs:
+The liver has many jobs; it:

-- It filters and cleans the blood and helps remove bacteria
+- filters and cleans the blood and helps remove bacteria

 Most children with liver injuries will have abdominal pain after the trauma or injury.

 If a liver injury is suspected, the trauma surgery providers will thoroughly and carefully examine your child.
-X-rays, a computed tomography (CT) scan, ultrasound or blood tests may be done to determine how badly your child's liver is damaged.
+X-rays, a computed tomography (CT) scan, ultrasound or blood tests may be done.

-If bleeding from the liver does not stop on its own, surgery to fix the damage and stop the bleeding may be necessary, but this is rare.
+If bleeding from the liver does not stop on its own, surgery to fix the damage and stop bleeding may be needed.

 Medications and Pain Management

-Speak to your trauma surgery provider about medications your child was taking prior to their admission to the hospital and obtain approval to resume home medications.
+Speak to your trauma surgery provider about medicines your child was taking before they were admitted to the hospital.
+They will let you know when it is okay to restart any home medications.
 Your child may have some pain or soreness at home.
-Give acetaminophen (also known as “Tylenol) for pain.
+Give acetaminophen (Tylenol®) for pain.

 Your child's trauma surgery provider may also write a prescription for stronger pain medication.
 Give the stronger medication if the pain does not go away one hour after giving acetaminophen.
 Follow the directions on the prescription.